 Lakes Region Water Company Inc. is a small, privately-owned public water utility that has been providing service to the Lakes Region for over 30 years.
-During this time, our Moultonboro-based business has expanded to service approximately 1,600 customers in select towns throughout the Lakes Region.
+During this time, our Moultonboro-based business has expanded to service approximately 1,750 customers in select towns throughout the Lakes Region and Mt.
+Washington Valley.

-Our Company currently owns & operates 17 different water systems: Far Echo Harbor, Paradise Shores (Balmoral), West Point, White Mountain Resort/Gateway, Hidden Valley, Wentworth Cove, Pendleton Cove, Deer Run, Woodland Grove, Echo Lake Woods, Brake Hill, Tamworth Water, 175 Estates, Deer Cove, Lake Ossipee Village, Indian Mound & Gunstock Glen.
+Our Company currently owns & operates 18 different water systems: Far Echo Harbor, Paradise Shores (Balmoral), West Point, White Mountain Resort/Gateway, Hidden Valley, Wentworth Cove, Pendleton Cove, Deer Run, Woodland Grove, Echo Lake Woods, Brake Hill, Tamworth Water, 175 Estates, Deer Cove, Lake Ossipee Village, Indian Mound, Gunstock Glen & Dockham Shores.
 You will find information concerning each of these systems throughout this site.

 Being a public utility company, we are under the direct regulation of the New Hampshire Public Utilities Commission and as such, must abide by their rules & regulations.
 We are required to follow their rules for customer service and must report to them any customer related issues or concerns.
 Similarly, they serve as advocates for the consumer and must report to us any formal complaints or concerns that are filed with the Commission.
 They prescribe a time frame in which we are then obligated to address these issues and therefore act as a mediator between Customer and Company.